rashmisinha07/aws_restart/Jumpstart_on_AWS/Monitoring_Infrastructure.md

 ## Task 2: Monitoring application logs using CloudWatch Logs

-You can use CloudWatch Logs to monitor applications and systems using log data.
-For example, CloudWatch Logs can track the number of errors that occur in your application logs and send you a notification whenever the rate of errors exceeds a threshold that you specify.
+I can use CloudWatch Logs to monitor applications and systems using log data.
+For example, CloudWatch Logs can track the number of errors that occur in your application logs and send  a notification whenever the rate of errors exceeds a threshold that I specify.

-CloudWatch Logs uses your existing log data for monitoring, so no code changes are required.
-For example, you can monitor application logs for specific literal terms (such as "NullReferenceException") or count the number of occurrences of a literal term at a particular position in log data (such as 404 status codes in a web server access log).
-When the term you are searching for is found, CloudWatch Logs reports the data to a CloudWatch metric that you specify.
+CloudWatch Logs uses my existing log data for monitoring, so no code changes are required.
+For example, I can monitor application logs for specific literal terms (such as "NullReferenceException") or count the number of occurrences of a literal term at a particular position in log data (such as 404 status codes in a web server access log).
+When the term I am searching for is found, CloudWatch Logs reports the data to a CloudWatch metric that I specify.
 Log data is encrypted while in transit and while it is at rest.

-In this task, you generate log data on the Web Server and then monitor the logs using CloudWatch Logs.
+In this task, I generate log data on the Web Server and then monitor the logs using CloudWatch Logs.

 ![image](https://github.com/rashmisinha07/aws_restart/assets/62481476/501668ef-9c4d-4f12-9f71-39aac6045aed)

 The Web Server generates two types of log data:

-Access logs
+ * Access logs

-Error logs
+ * Error logs

-You begin by accessing the web server.
+I begin by accessing the web server.

-Choose the Details dropdown menu above these instructions, and then choose Show
+* **Step 25:** Choose the **Details** dropdown menu above these instructions, and then choose **Show**

-Copy the WebServerIP value.
+Copy the **WebServerIP** value.

-WebServerIP	54.184.123.131
+**WebServerIP	54.184.123.131**

-Open a new web browser tab, paste the WebServerIP you copied, and then press Enter.
+* **Step 26:** Open a new web browser tab, paste the WebServerIP I copied, and then press Enter.

-You should see a web server Test Page.
+I should see a web server Test Page.
 You now generate log data by attempting to access a page that does not exist.
 ![image](https://github.com/rashmisinha07/aws_restart/assets/62481476/79c77049-461d-4434-bed1-750f6a670480)